 Written by multi award-winning author and first Laureate na nÓg (Irish Children’s Laureate), Siobhán Parkinson.
 Illustrated by painter, printmaker and pen and ink artist Bren Luke.

 Perfect for use in schools as well as for leisure reading, this collection celebrates the role of women in Ireland’s changing society.
 The ideal readership is age 11+.

-With a preface by Sabina Higgins, political activist and wife of the President of Ireland
+With a preface by Sabina Higgins, political activist and First Lady of Ireland

 PRAISE FOR ROCKING THE SYSTEM

 ‘Many battles have been won by these brave women and the unknown heroines who walked quietly alongside them.
 This book will inspire all its readers to play their part in creating a world that is fair, harmonious and equal.’ – Sabina Higgins

 ‘This is a very timely and engaging book for this centenary year of women first getting the vote’ – Micheline Sheehy-Skeffington, lecturer, activist and granddaughter of Hanna Sheehy-Skeffington

 ‘A brilliant and beautiful new book… Get copies for any teenagers you know who might want to read about some extraordinary women.’ – Lian Bell, founder of Waking the Feminists

 ‘This book is a MUST.
 Simply wondrous and inspiring!’ – Mary Esther Judy, Children’s Bookseller